grom358/shootout/README.md

 * Garbage collection.
 Generates less garbage then language like Java
 * Manual error propagation

-## Zig
+## Java
 Pros:
-* No hidden control flow
-* No hidden memory allocations
-* No preprocessor, no macros
-* Error values
-* Custom allocators.
-Eg. arena allocator
+* Decent standard library
+* Lots of 3rd party libraries
+* Exceptions for error handling

 Cons:
+* Garbage collector
-* Missing documentation
+* UTF-16 strings
-* No 1.0 release
+* No unsigned integer types
-* Not ready for production use
+* Primitive types require boxing
+* Everything must be in a class, no free-standing functions
+* Requires runtime
+* There is a tendency in the community to over abstract

+## Nim

 ## Odin
 Pros: